FoxPatrol/post-mini/README.md

 ## Styling

-For styling, it uses [TailwindCSS](https://v2.tailwindcss.com/docs) and [SpartanNg](https://www.spartan.ng/documentation/introduction).
+For styling, it uses [TailwindCSS](https://v2.tailwindcss.com/docs) and [Angular Material](https://material.angular.io/).

-For icons, it uses [FontAwesome](https://fontawesome.com/).
+For icons, it uses both icons from [Angular Material Icons](https://fonts.google.com/icons) and [FontAwesome](https://fontawesome.com/).
 For all features related to the icons, visit the [documentation](https://github.com/FortAwesome/angular-fontawesome/blob/HEAD/docs/usage/features.md).

 ### How to use TailwindCSS